Spiced Apple Pear Loaf

 - Remove from the loaf pan, transfer to a wire rack to cool completely.

-- Once cool, slice the top of the loaf off (horizontally), so it's flat.
-Then flip over, and remove the parchment paper so the bottom is now the top.
+- Once cool, flip over, and remove the parchment paper so the bottom is now the top, and the beautifully spiced fruit is on the top.

 - Slice and enjoy!